nikhil-x-gupta/visual-ai/register/README.md

   These instructions will guide you through the steps to register an edge node to detect objects in a video stream using **TensorFlow Lite** or **OpenVINO** framework.

 #### Pre-requisite
+  - API-KEY from the IEAM mgmt hub admin to register the edge node.
   - An Intel NUC or Desktop (x86, amd64) or Raspberry PI4 (arm32) with at least one USB camera

   For OpenVINO